 The most obvious and straightforward measurements of pore size are with geometric analysis of images of individual pores.
-This can be done using various types of microscopy on thin sections or other flat soil surfaces, or tomographs.
-Dimensions of pore bodies and necks can be measured manually or by computer analysis of digitized images.
+This can be done using various types of tomographs, micrographs of flat soil surfaces, or thin sections.
+Dimensions of pore bodies and necks can be measured manually or by computer analysis of digital images.
 The lengths of segments of solid or pore along onedimensional transects can serve similar purposes.
 As in the case of porosity, isotropy is required for assuming the equality of lineal, areal, and volumetric pore size distribution.
 For pore size, however, a more important problem is that when working with fewer than three dimensions, one doesn't know what part of the pore the selected slice intersects; because it does not in general go through the widest part, it underestimates the pore radius.
 Mathematical correction techniques are necessary to estimate unbiased pore body and opening sizes.